 Author Notes: This Sour Cherry Almond Frozen Yogurt uses thick Greek-style yogurt as a base, which gives it a tangy and rich flavor.
-I chose sour cherries because I made the frozen yogurt a few weeks ago when they were still in season and plentiful at the farm stands.
-Sweet cherries are lush right now so they might make more sense; just reduce the sugar by a few tablespoons to keep it from being too sweet.
+I chose sour cherries because I made the frozen yogurt a few weeks ago, when they were still in season and plentiful at the farm stands.
+If you use sweet cherries instead, just reduce the sugar by a few tablespoons to keep the yogurt from being too sweet.
 And be sure to select a good and tangy Greek-style yogurt.

 Note: I pitted my cherries and then placed all the pits in a little pouch made out of cheesecloth.
-I steeped these along with the cherries so that they would get that extra hint of almond-like flavor.
-It's an optional step, but adds a nice touch.
+I included the pits along with the cherries when I was making the sauce in order to give the fruit an extra hint of almond flavor.
+It's an optional step, but it adds a nice touch. - Alejandra_

-- 3 cups Sour cherries, pitted with stones reserved
+- 3 cups sour cherries, pitted and stones reserved

 - 1/4 cup water